Johnny Dorelli

-Johnny Dorelli (real name Giorgio Guidi; born 20 February 1937) is an Italian actor, singer and television host.
+Giorgio Guidi (born 20 February 1937), known professionally as Johnny Dorelli, is an Italian actor, singer and television host.

 Early life

-Dorelli was born in Meda, Italy.
-In 1946 he moved to New York City with his family, where his father, Nino D'Aurelio (born Aurelio Guidi), found work as opera singer.
-Dorelli studied double bass and piano at the High School of Music and Art in New York.
-He took the stage name Dorelli in imitation of how the surname D'Aurelio was pronounced in English.
+Giorgio Guidi was born in Meda, Lombardy, Italy.
+In 1946, he moved with his family to New York City, where his father, Aurelio Guidi, found work as an opera singer under the stage name Nino D'Aurelio.
+He studied double bass and piano at the High School of Music and Art in New York.
+His stage name Dorelli was chosen in imitation of how D'Aurelio was pronounced in English.

-His show business career began when he was discovered by bandleader Percy Faith, who brought him on The Ken Murray Show.
-He later appears on the show By Popular Demand conducted by Robert Alda, accompanied by Paul Whiteman.
-He receive a great success, in fact some American newspapers described Dorelli as a "phenomenal Italian boy".
-However he returned to Italy in 1955 due to the expiry of his residence permit.

-He debuted as singer and pianist in the late 1950s for CGD label with cover of American standards; Lover, What is this thing called love, Love me or leave me and many others.